furas/python-icons/README.md

 I use them for [DreamPie](http://www.dreampie.org/) running different Python's versions.

-Maybe they are primitive but look nice one by one.
+Maybe they are primitive but they look nice next to each other.

 ![#1](screenshots/image-1.png?raw=true)